The left-to-right minima basis of the group algebra of the symmetric group (updated version): Introduction

 The span of the elements \(\mathbf{B}_I\) is the classical \emph{descent algebra} \(\Sigma_n\subseteq\mathcal{A}\) introduced by Solomon in \cite{Sol76}.
 We call the family \((\mathbf{B}_I)_{I\subseteq[n-1]}\) the \emph{\(\mathbf{B}\)-basis} of \(\Sigma_n\).
 The aim of this paper is to construct and study a new basis \((\beta_w)_{w\in S_n}\) of the whole algebra \(\mathcal{A}\) which is compatible with the right-action of the descent algebra in the following sense: there should exist a partial order \(\preceq\) on \(S_n\) such that for every \(w\in S_n\) and every \(I\subseteq[n-1]\) one has

-In other words, the action of \(\Sigma_n\) on \(\mathcal A\) should be represented by triangular matrices on this matrix.
+In other words, the action of \(\Sigma_n\) on \(\mathcal A\) should be represented by triangular matrices on this basis.
 Our basis will furthermore be compatible with a natural family of right ideals of \(\mathcal A\) generated by the \(\mathbf{B}\)-basis.
 In the sequel we introduce a poset-indexed filtration of \(\mathcal A\) built from the right ideals \(\mathbf{B}_\alpha\mathcal A\) (reindexing \(\mathbf{B}_I\) by compositions), construct our candidate basis, and prove that it is a basis adapted to the filtration.

 The paper is organised as follows.
 In Section~\ref{sec.filtration} we define the filtration, recall the necessary combinatorics of integer compositions, and record basic properties of the \(\mathbf{B}\)-basis action.
 Section~\ref{sec.lrm-basis} introduces the left-to-right-minima basis and states the main theorem connecting it with the filtration.
-The remaining sections are devoted to the proof and to examples.
+The remaining sections are devoted to proofs and examples.